cogentcore/cogent/README.md

 # TODO

-* toml config files and cleanup prefs a bit

 * menu choice selector close not working: is a This problem -- rewrite stages finally.
 * Editable Chooser tabs twice -- outer & inner -- requires focus prev fix to work properly!